vercel/next.js/docs/basic-features/eslint.md

 ## Linting During Builds

 Once ESLint has been set up, it will automatically run during every build (`next build`).
-Errors will fail the build while warnings will not.
+Errors will fail the build, while warnings will not.

 If you do not want ESLint to run as a build step, it can be disabled using the `--no-lint` flag: